alamin899/go-practice/Function/README.md

 - **Higher-order functions** allow for greater flexibility by accepting or returning functions.
 - Understanding how functions work at the machine level (stack, heap, pointers) allows you to write more efficient and optimized Go code.

-Let me know if you'd like more details or if you'd like this as a `.md` file for download!